OperatorFoundation/CanaryLibraryiOS/README.md

 # CanaryLibraryiOS

 Canary library for iOS applications.
 Based on the [original project](https://github.com/OperatorFoundation/CanaryLibrary.git) written in Swift.
+This library is provided as a swift package.
+For an example of how to use this library in an iOS application, see the [CanaryiOS example app](https://github.com/OperatorFoundation/CanaryiOS.git).

+## Canary

 Canary is a tool for testing transport connections and recording the results in an easy to share csv format.
 Canary compiles the results in a daily digest as a csv file with a name that includes the date.